 Canada's first COVID-19 vaccine trials approved for Halifax university

 Saturday, 16 May 2020 () The first Canadian clinical trials for a possible COVID-19 vaccine have been approved by Health Canada.
 Prime Minister Justin Trudeau said the trials will take place at the Canadian Centre for Vaccinology at Dalhousie University in Halifax.
-The National Research Council will work with the manufacturers so the vaccine can be produced and distributed “here at home.”
+The potential vaccine is from the Chinese company CanSino Biologics.

 President Donald Trump unveiled an aggressive U.S. plan to find a vaccine for COVID-19, aiming for global cooperation, while at the same time maintaining the U.S. will use all its might to be the first..

 The U.K. has begun the first human trials of a coronavirus vaccine as several countries race to find a way to fight the illness, which has killed over 191,000...
-CBS News Also reported by •CTV News •Reuters •Reuters India •Proactive Investors
+CBS News Also reported by •CTV News •Reuters •Proactive Investors •allAfrica.com